PowerDNS/pdns_recursor-ansible/README.md

 If these dependencies are included into other repositories already configured in the host or in the custom `pdns_rec_install_epel`, override this variable to `False` to skip EPEL installation.

+    pdns_rec_install_debug_symbols_package: False
+    pdns_rec_debug_symbols_package_name

+Install de debug symbols.
+Optionally, set the name for the package.
+This role automatically selects the right one based on Operating System.

     pdns_rec_user: pdns   # pdns-recursor on CentOS/RHEL
     pdns_rec_group: pdns  # pdns-recursor on CentOS/RHEL